 The Pennsylvania Workers’ Compensation Act governs your legal options for recovery in most cases.
 Under the PA workers’ compensation laws, this employer-provided insurance is usually your only option for money to cover medical treatment and lost wages.

 Pennsylvania law requires all employers to have workers’ compensation insurance.
-This includes employers with more than one employee, and this employee can be on the company’s full-time or part-time staff.
+This includes employers with more than one part-time or full-time employee.

-In the vast majority of cases, injured workers have no right to sue their employer for negligence after a workplace injury.
+In most cases, injured workers have no right to sue their employer for negligence after a workplace injury.

 Common reasons employers reject claims include: